qouteall/imm_ptl_wiki_copy/Miscellaneous.md

 About lighting: The nether portals by default has glowstone-level lighting.
 For custom portals, you can put lights behind the portal to make it looks seamless.

+### Upgrade a World that Have Immersive Portals Things

+For example if you have a world in MC 1.15.2 that contains immersive portals, and then you want to upgrade the world to 1.18.2, then you need to firstly upgrade to 1.16.5 then 1.17.1 then 1.18.2.
+Otherwise the portals may get lost.